- Written by Dr.Mehmet Demircioglu

 A soft cloth may sound protective, but if it moves, rubs, catches, or becomes damp, it can create its own problem.
 A poorly chosen barrier is not always safer.

-If a helmet must be used after the safer window, it should be clean, properly fitted, and worn for the shortest necessary time at first.
-The scalp should be checked afterward for redness, discomfort, or rubbing marks.
+If a helmet must be used after the safer window, keep it clean, properly fitted, and limited to the shortest necessary time at first.
+Check the scalp afterward for redness, discomfort, or rubbing marks.

 Do not use dirty liners, rough fabric, or tight caps under the helmet.
 Do not force the helmet over the scalp if it drags across the hairline.
 Do not keep adjusting it repeatedly during the day.